A topic from the subject of Physical Chemistry in Chemistry.

 • Materials Synthesis and Characterization

-• Measurements of Bulk (e.g., Thermal, Optical, Magnetic, Transport) and Microscopic (e.g., Electronic, Phononic, Magnetic, etc.)
+• Measurements of Bulk properties (e.g., Thermal, Optical, Magnetic, Transport properties) and Microscopic properties (e.g., Electronic, Phononic, Magnetic properties, etc.)

 • Computer Modeling and Simulations